-a) Children who have been assigned a social worker or other external support agent.
+Children who have been assigned a social worker or other external support agent.

 The DSL will be the person of contact for the LA's Virtual School and will co-ordinate any extra support or plans.
-Children with an allocated social worker are flagged on our safeguarding record system, MyConcern.
+Children with an allocated social worker are flagged on our safeguarding record system, CPOMS.

-b) Children in Care
+Children in Care